 1970 - Campaigned to help the American Humanist Association: 1./ to transcend its dualistic, atheist/materialist and simplistically anti-religious ideology, and 2./ to find a creative solution to the failure of the AHA to assert itself as a national humanist organization that would attract, recruit and retain hundreds of thousands members.

 1971 - After running for President of the American Humanist Association, a belligerent, slanderous campaign was launched against Ben-David.
-After he received 1/3 of the national vote, the establishment of the AHA blacklisted him forever.
+After he received 1/3 of the national vote, the establishment of the AHA blacklisted him from further involvement.

-1972 - Founded, in the Unitarian spirit of Dr. Norbert Capek and his associate Dr. Karel Haspl, the independent Church of Humanism, based on a fusion of humanistic philosophy, psychology and liberal religion.
+1972 - Founded, in the Unitarian spirit of Dr. Norbert Capek and his associate Dr. Karel Haspl, the independent Church of Humanism and its division the Humanist Foundation, based on a fusion of humanistic philosophy, psychology and liberal religion.
 Duly ordained as a minister.
 Took a vow of poverty.

 1979 - Instrumental in electing the playwright and civil rights freedom activist Vaclav Havel and six other imprisoned signers of the Charter 77, as recipients of the Church of Humanism's Humanist of the Year award, at the time of the Soviet occupation of Czechoslovakia.